virgin Siberian pine nut oil and gastrointestinal health

 However, when these antioxidant shields become depleted or

-otherwise inadequate, our body loses its ability to successfully
+weakened, our body loses its ability to successfully

 example of such a situation may often be seen in emergency